YukiSkyex0/Struggle-Bus-Channel-Docs/docs/pages/Channel Points.rst

 Using channel points you can do the typical things like "Hydrate" and what not, but there are other channel points that affect the stream directly.

-Any Channel Points used in stream will get you half as many points spent in Phatcoin
+Any Channel Points used in stream are earned back 1:1 in BowTato Chips

 How do Channel Rewards affect the stream?
 -----------------------------------------